emrox/tablesorter/README.md

 ## TODO
 * Test!
+* Add a note about translations for table headings
+* maybe extend api of helper method so you can pass a hash rather then an array
 * Improve readme and add some default css to show arrow styling
 * twitter bootstrap arrows option
 * Secondary sort